eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Vehicle App Runtime/run_runtime_services_locally.md

 ## Troubleshooting

-**Problem description:** When integrating new services into existing dev environment, it is highly recommended to use Visual Studio Code Task Feature.
+**Problem description:** When integrating new services into an existing dev environment, it is highly recommended to use the Visual Studio Code Task Feature.
-New service can be esily started by calling it from bash script, however restarting same service might lead to the port conflicts (GRPC Port or APP port).
-By using Visual Studio Code Task Feature, that could be easily avoided.
+A new service can be easily started by calling it from bash script, however restarting the same service might lead to port conflicts (GRPC Port or APP port).
+That can be easily avoided by using the Visual Studio Code Task Feature.
 ### Codespaces

 If you are using Codespaces, remember that you are working on a remote agent.
 That's why it could happen that the tasks are already running in the background.
 If that's the case a new start of the tasks will fail, since the ports are already in use.
 In the Dapr-tab of the sidebar you can check if there are already tasks running.
 Another possibility to check if the processes are already running, is to check which ports are already open.
 Check the Ports-tab to view all open ports (if not already open, hit `F1` and enter `View: Toggle Ports`).